MontyTRC89/Tomb-Editor/TombLib/TombLib/Catalogs/TEN Node Catalogs/Readme.md

 Metadata blocks can appear in any order.

-Metadata parsing happens until real function block starts (which should start with LevelFuncs. prefix).
+Metadata parsing happens until real function block starts (which should start with **LevelFuncs.Engine.Node.** prefix).

 Conditional node functions (those with **!Conditional = "True"** specified) must return boolean value, otherwise their behaviour is undefined.